guoyuanjing2988/50.002-1d-group18/README.md

-# 50.002-1d-group18
-1d project for computation structures
+# 50.002 1d project
+## Week 6 Checkoff
+/mojo folder contains  the mojo project for 8-bit ALU implemented in